Latest Canadian wildfire smoke maps show where air quality is unhealthy now and forecasts for the near future

 Smoke from the wildfires raging in Canada have affected parts of the U.S. and satellite images from NASA show the smoke has even traveled across the Atlantic to Europe.
 Here is the expected forecast for the smoke.

-On Tuesday, parts of the Midwest saw very unhealthy levels of smoke, with Chicago, Milwaukee and Detroit experiencing some of the worst air quality in the world, according to IQ Air, which monitors the air quality index around the world,
+For several days, parts of the Midwest and Northeast have been seeing unhealthy levels of smoke, with Detroit, Chicago and New York City experiencing some of the worst air quality in the world, according to IQAir, which monitors the air quality index around the world.
+On Saturday, the air quality in the United States was better, with Washington, D.C., the highest-ranked American city on the index, coming in fourth on IQAir's global ranking, and some Midwestern cities falling off the list.

-Areas to the East and South of these cities had moderate air quality on Tuesday and Wednesday, according to AirNow, a government site that measures air quality.

-Carfagno and Postel said while Washington D.C. would likely feel the effects of the smoke later on Wednesday, it is unclear if it will be as bad in New York and Philadelphia.

-However, it is possible these cities will see more smoke into Friday morning.
-"Right now based on the trajectory of the current smoke and weather modeling, DC looks to get the worst smoke on the East coast," they wrote.
+The city with the worst air quality in the world was Jakarta, Indonesia, IQAir reported, followed by Lahore, Pakistan.
+Toronto, Canada came in third on the list, a sign that the smoke from the fires is having less of an impact in North America this weekend.

+Earlier this week, New York City air was considered "unhealthy," according to AirNow, and Gov. Kathy Hochul issued air quality health advisories for western and central New York and eastern Lake Ontario.
+As of Saturday morning, conditions in New York City remained "unhealthy for sensitive groups," while air quality in the rest of the state ranged from "moderate" to "unhealthy," according to AirNow.

+Pittsburgh's air quality was ranked as "very unhealthy" earlier in the week.
+Conditions have improved to "moderate" as of Saturday morning, according to AirNow.

-The amount of smoke we get in the U.S. depends on "the wind direction, the wind speeds, the density variations in the smoke from the source region, and the stability in the atmosphere," they said.
+The amount of smoke the U.S. receives depends on "the wind direction, the wind speeds, the density variations in the smoke from the source region, and the stability in the atmosphere," Carfagno and Postel said.

-The Midwest is not in the clear yet.
-Another batch of smoke is projected to come into Minnesota and North Dakota on Thursday.
-"Hard to see how this will improve dramatically without a marked improvement in the Canadian fire situation or a significant atmospheric circulation shift that would change the predominant wind flow to bring air from the south," the pair said.

 NASA said Monday the smoke from Canada had spread across the Atlantic to southwestern Europe.
 Images from NASA's Terra satellite show smoke over Portugal and Spain, but NASA said it has spread even further.